kittyyliu/BetBank/README.md

 ## User Stories

 - As a user, I want to be able to check my account balance
-- As a user, I want to be able to perform an arbitrary number of transactions from my account
+- As a user, I want to be able to place a bet on a sport
-- As a user, I want to be able to withdraw money from my account
+- As a user, I want to be able to deposit credits in my account
-- As a user, I want to be able to see what my previous transaction was
+- As a user, I want to be able to see a list of my transactions